vpovarna/spark-playground/src/main/scala/com/examples/README.md

 6. Start the computation with ssc.start().No more computations can be added
 7. Await termination, or stop the computation.
 You cannot restart the computation

+### Event Time Windows
+Event time = the moment when the record was generated.
+Set by the data generation system.
+Usually a column in the dataset.
+The event time is different from the processing time.

+Processing Time = the time the record arrives in Spark.

+Window Functions = aggregation on time-based groups

+Watermark = how far spark will still consider records before dropping them

 ## DataFrames

 DataFrames are distributed collections of rows conforming to a schema = list describing the column names and types.